by Deona Hooper, MSW

 As a profession, I think we have moved too far away from community organizing and public policy.
 I would like to see social work standing front and center when it comes to crafting and passing policies impacting the communities we work with.
 The social work voice is missing from the national conversation on key issues and that is more than unfortunate because we are on the frontlines delivering services and seeing how laws and social programs are affecting people.

-In the future, I not only want to continue working- and developing – as an advocate but I also want to encourage and support other social workers in pursuing community practice.
+In the future, I not only want to continue working and developing as an advocate, but I also want to encourage and support other social workers in pursuing community practice and politics.
+This was my thought process when the political social worker was born.
 I want to help get social work on to the national stage.
 I know you have taken this up on SWH, but how often do you watch the news or attend a panel discussion on politics and see a social worker joining in the discussion?
 There are political scientist, sociologist, even historians weighing in on these matters, but where are the social workers?